 All of the theory content of your training is available through our Moodle platform.
 All of our courses are available to any VATSIM UK member, so if you wish you can start covering theory content before your Introduction to ATC group session: the relevant course is the ‘S1 Aerodrome Control’ course.

 At the end of the Introduction to ATC group session, we’ll assign you one of three training aerodromes: Edinburgh, Manchester or Stansted.
 This will be where you complete your training, however after completing training and getting your rating, you’ll be free to control almost anywhere in the UK.
-We will ensure that you are enrolled on both the ‘S1 Aerodrome Control’ (generic) Moodle course and the aerodrome specific Moodle course for your allocated training aerodrome.

-Where applicable, eligibility criteria are defined in the relevant sections of this handbook.
+Where applicable, eligibility criteria are defined in the relevant sections of the ATC Training Handbook.
 Once a training place is available, training staff will offer it to you by email/ticket.
 You will have 84 hours (3.5 days) to respond before the place is offered to the next eligible student on the waiting list.
 Places may be offered on any of the UK’s training aerodromes.
+To get the most out of your training, it’s essential that you make the most of the resources available in your own time.
+This allows our mentors time to be focused on the things you can’t learn yourself helping you get more out of your own training.

 What do we expect from you?